bienflorencia/personal-site/content/home/talks.md

 date = 2016-04-20T00:00:00

 title = "Talks"
-subtitle = "SciComm & Presentations"
+subtitle = "Academic & SciComm Presentations"

 # Order that this section will appear in.
 weight = 40

 # Number of talks to list.
-count = 10
+count = 5

 # List format.
 #   0 = Simple